 Trinidad Carnival Programme

-The next day the Calypso King or Queen is crowned in Dimanche Gras.
+The Calypso King or Queen is crowned in Dimanche Gras.
 The Monarch from the previous year faces off against those who would take away his or her crown.
 This can go on quite late so keep track of time or you might not get enough sleep before the main event begins the following day.

 Monday starts early with J’Ouvert, from the French for ‘break of day’, when crowds congregate in the streets covered in oil, mud, paint, powder, grease and even chocolate.
 Dance in the street to greet the rise of the sun.
 Do not wear any clothes you want to wear again.
 Similarly, expect big hugs from everyone around you.
 It’s free and fun.